dcm4che/dcm4chee-arc-cs/docs/networking/model/dataflow.rst

    Multi-host deployment

-System components of |product| are also available as Docker images to run within Docker containerns.
+System components of |product| are also available as Docker images to run within Docker containers.

 .. figure:: docker-deployment.svg